NicoMincuzzi/jambly/README.md

 # Jambly
 ![GitHub repo size](https://img.shields.io/github/repo-size/NicoMincuzzi/jambly)

 A simple code translator Java-Assembly on a strict set of Java instructions.
-In particular, it translates a simple Java projects, in an assembly language programming for MIPS32 architecture.
+In particular, it translates a simple Java project in the assembly language for MIPS32 architecture.

 ## Note